Lucyjpjones/lj-fscr/README.md

     > **Note:** I used [RandomKeygen.com](https://randomkeygen.com/) to get my secure SECRET_KEY password.
 A SECRET_KEY is required when using the flash and session functions of Flask.

- 2. Create a file named .gitignore and include env.py to ensure this file is never pushed to GitHub.
+ 2. Add env.py to your .gitignore file to ensure this file is never pushed to GitHub.
     > **Note:** The env.py mustn't be tracked as any GitHub user can access your confidential data.
 ---